Thraka/thraka.github.io/source/docs/getting-started-sadconsole-core-standard.md

 ```

 It's highly likely that those commands work on every operating system, or it will be very similar.

+>**[WARNING]**
+>
+>The folder name you use (in this example sadconsolegame) cannot be **sadconsole**.
+The default behavior for .NET Core is to create a project file named the same as the folder, and then the output file will be the same name as the project.
+This will cause a clash.

 ## Download the template